-Growth-stage private equity firm Gaja Capital has made the final close of its third fund at $240 million, The Economic Times reported citing managing partner Gopal Jain.
+Growth-stage private equity firm Gaja Capital has made the final close of its second fund at $240 million, The Economic Times reported citing managing partner Gopal Jain.

 An emailed query to a company spokesperson on the development didn’t elicit any response by the time of filing this article.

 The firm had made first close of the fund at $130 million in October 2014.
 At the time, Jain had told VCCircle that the hard cap of the fund was $250 million.

 The Mumbai-based firm focuses on the consumption segment, with emphasis on the education, financial services, consumer and healthcare sectors.